GeekMasher/geekmasher.dev/content/posts/21-11-05--presentations.md

   - Markdown
   - Marp
   - JavaScript
-description: "Have you ever wanted to create a presentation that isn't a Power Point pptx or Google Sheet?
+summary: "Have you ever wanted to create a presentation that isn't a Power Point pptx or Google Sheet?
 Don't look any further then Markdown and Marp!"
 ---

 During the past two months I've volunteered to present at both [DC44131 (Edinburgh)](https://dc44131.org/) and [Abertay HackSoc](https://hacksoc.co.uk/) but I didn't want to use either Microsoft's Power Point (or Open Office) or Google's Slides.